kutschke/SecondaryInputs/README.md

 3. muse link Offline
 4. git clone https://github.com/kutschke/SecondaryInputs.git
 5. muse setup -1
-5. muse build -j 8
+6. muse build -j 8
+7. mkdir <path to your space on a data disk>
+8. ln -s <path to your space on a data disk> data

+Instead of steps 7 and 8 you could just `mkdir data`.

 ## Exercise 1.